Applib-HarmonyOS/OHOSUtils/README.md

 ## Future Work

-1. Seekbar is not implemented as some of the android mapping were not found
+1. Since there is no class in HarmonyOS similar to ClipDrawable and LayerDrawable, the SeekBarDrawable.java and SeekBarUtils.java are currently not implemented due to platform dependencies.

-2. In DimenUtil, getStatusBarHeight and getNavigationBarHeight method are not implemented as some mapping were not found.
+2. In DimenUtil, since currently StatusBarHeight and NavigationBarHeight cannot be set in android resources as identifiers, getStatusBarHeight and getNavigationBarHeight method are currently not implemented due to platform dependencies.